BSc Food Technology

 FAQs about BSc Food Technology

-BSc Food Technology graduates are hired by numerous public and private firms.
+BSc in Food Technology graduates are hired by numerous public and private firms.
 The top private companies offer decent starting salaries ranging between INR 6 LPA and INR 9 LPA compared to government bodies offering starting salaries between INR 3.5 LPA and 6.4 LPA.
 The top recruiters for B.Sc Food Technology are PepsiCo India, Nestle India Private Limited, Dabur India Limited, MTR Foods Limited, Agro Tech Foods, Perfetti India, and more.

 What are the top career options after a BSc in Food Technology?